 Nice to know: It's not heavy without reason

-Loaded is not even enough to describe the Asics Gel Kinsei Blast.
-Even experts say that it's almost like Asics threw in all the up-to-date tech they had to create this shoe.
+Loaded is not even enough to describe the ASICS Gel Kinsei Blast.
+Even experts say that it's almost like all the up-to-date tech are thrown in to create this shoe.
 And for 11.9 oz (US M 9), here are some of the features you'll enjoy:

-- For a smooth and stable ride, there's a Pebax propulsion plate that's a touch stiff.
+- There's a Pebax propulsion plate that's a touch stiff.
 It prevents excess movements, while its geometry allows seamless transitions from heel to toe.